FARMING

 In addition, the use of chemicals and hormones to maximize yields, reduce

-health problems in the animals, and speed production may also be harmful to
+health problems in the animals, and speed production may also be harmful

 human consumers.